IBM-Cloud/get-started-swift/README.md

 ## 4. Deploy the app

-You can use the Bluemix CLI to deploy apps.
+You can use the IBM Cloud CLI to deploy apps.

 First, choose your API endpoint: